codewitch-honey-crisis/espmon3/README.md

 ** presently display artifacts due to lcd_config.h settings issues

+### Graph axis explanation

+The displayed graph is vertically 1 horizontal line for every 10%, and horizontally one vertical line for every 5 seconds.

-## Instructions for adding more devices
+### Instructions for adding more devices

 1. Edit `include/lcd_config.h` to add an entry with your display's specific settings and wiring.
 Use one of the existing devices as a template, and then change the `#define`name from the original (like `M5STACK_CORE2` to your own name)